doboszmarzena/JetBrains-Academy---python/README.md

 **Objective**
 Your final task is to refactor the program.
 Make it so that you can communicate with the coffee machine through a single method.
 Good luck!

-## 3. Third project: Simple Chatty Bot
+## 3. The Third project: Simple Chatty Bot

 **Description**
 At the final stage, you will improve your simple bot so that it can give you a test and check your answers.
 The test should be a multiple-choice quiz about programming.
 Your bot has to repeat the test until you answer correctly and congratulate you upon completion.